 You need to manually create some hierarchies of content that are related to each other.

 Implementing silo structure is not easy as playing around with categories and tags.

-There are several steps involved to the process of implementing silo structure on your blog for SEO.
+There are several steps involved in the process of implementing a silo structure on your blog for SEO.

 #1.
 Come up with some high traffic keyword ideas